guydev/skin.raspmediastream/README.md

 A raspberry coloured skin for RasPlex

-A minor chnge to the Skin.MediaStream - with the orange cooyur being changed to raspberry
+A change of colour theme to the Skin.MediaStream - with the orange colour being changed to raspberry